The-Graze/Grate/README.md

 * `Double Jump` - Allows you to double jump.
 When midair, **press A/B on your right controller** to jump again.
 * `Climb` - By pressing **grip**, you can grab/climb terrain, objects, etc!
 * `Frozone` - By pressing and holding **grip**, you can spawn ice that moves with your hands.
+* `Helicopter` - This allows you to go up & down like a helicopter **Spread your arms out like a helicopter** to activate use your head to direct you up an down.
 ### Physics
 * `Low Gravity` - Decreases the strength of gravity
 * `No Collide` - Allows the player to fall through solid objects.
 Enabling this automatically enables platforms so you don't fall to your death!